karatelabs/karate/README.md

 Background:
 # this section is optional !
 # steps here are executed before each Scenario in this file
+# variables defined here will be 'global' to all scenarios

 Scenario: brief description of this scenario
 # steps for this scenario